winzadesigner/FlashVSR/README.md

 ---

-### ⚠️ Important Quality Notice (ComfyUI & other third-party implementations)
+### 📢 Important Quality Note (ComfyUI & other third-party implementations)

+First of all, huge thanks to the community for the fast adoption, feedback, and contributions to FlashVSR! 🙌
-Some third-party implementations of FlashVSR (e.g., early ComfyUI versions) do **not include our Locality-Constrained Sparse Attention (LCSA)** module and instead fall back to **dense attention**.
+During community testing, we noticed that some third-party implementations of FlashVSR (e.g. early ComfyUI versions) do **not include our Locality-Constrained Sparse Attention (LCSA)** module and instead fall back to **dense attention**.
 This may lead to **noticeable quality degradation**, especially at higher resolutions.
 Community discussion: https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1441

 Below is a comparison example provided by a community member: